Cambyses II: Death and succession

 According to Darius, who was Cambyses' lance-bearer at the time, Bardiya decided that he could not succeed as King of Kings and died by his own hand in 522 BC.
 Herodotus and Ctesias ascribe his death to an accident.
 Ctesias writes that Cambyses, despondent from the loss of family members, stabbed himself in the thigh while working with a piece of wood, and died eleven days later from the wound.
-Herodotus' story is that while mounting his horse, the tip of Cambyses' scabbard broke and his sword pierced his thigh.
+Herodotus' story is that while Cambyses was mounting his horse, the tip of his scabbard broke, and his sword pierced his thigh, incidentally in the very spot he had stabbed the Apis Bull.
 Some modern historians suspect that Cambyses was assassinated, either by Darius as the first step to usurping the empire for himself, or by supporters of Bardiya.

 Cambyses was buried in Neyriz in southeastern Persis.
 As reported in the Persepolis Administrative Archives, sacrifices were offered in his name.
 At the time of Cambyses' death, the Achaemenid Empire was stronger than ever, reaching from Cyrenaica to the Hindu Kush, and from the Syr Darya to the Persian Gulf.

+Titles

+Like the kings before and after him, Cambyses bore several regal titles, although no inscription of his remains.
+Known titles of Cambyses include "king of Upper and Lower Egypt" and "descendant of (the gods) Ra, Horus, Osiris," Pharaoh of Egypt, King of Babylon, and King of the Lands.